 When filing a homeowners insurance claim, homeowners often make several errors that can delay their claim or affect their payout:

 - Document your belongings.
 Not having enough proof of what property was damaged or lost could delay the process or affect how much you'll receive.
 Consider photographing or making a video inventory of your home's contents before you have an issue and save it in a safe place.
 Keep copies of receipts for higher-value items.
-That way, you'll be able to show what you've lost if and when it happens.
+That way, you can show what you've lost if and when it happens.

 - Don't throw away or discard items too soon.
 Document your loss with as much detail as you can, and don't throw away any evidence until you agree upon a payout.